-When we decide we are ready to have children, most of us have an understanding of how it works but not really anything more than an a vague idea of what it is really like.
-For me, I began reading books with birth stories in them to inspire myself, educate myself, and just get a peek into the real nitty gritty of it.
+When we decide we are ready to have children, most of us have an understanding of how it works.
+However, it is not really anything more than an a vague idea of what it is really like.
+When I was pregnant, I began reading books with birth stories.
+I wanted to inspire myself, educate myself, and just get a peek into the real nitty gritty of it.
 That is why I am so happy to hear about January Harshe’s new book BIRTH WITHOUT FEAR.
-It shares many women’s voices and experiences so you can gain insight and wisdom as you prepare for your birthing and postpartum journey.
-I am pleased to be able to share an excerpt from Birth Without Fear (affiliate link below) today that is called Postpartum Without Fear and it tells you a bit about what to expect during postpartum and how to get any help you may need.
+It shares many women’s voices and experiences.
+This means you can gain insight and wisdom as you prepare for your birthing and postpartum journey.
+I am pleased to be able to share an excerpt from Birth Without Fear (affiliate link below) today.
+It is called Postpartum Without Fear and it tells you a bit about what to expect during postpartum.

 January Harshe originally started a Facebook group with a mission to let women know they have choices in childbirth.
 Her work has evolved to become an inspiration and support-system to nearly one-million women and their families as they take charge of their pregnancy, birth, and postpartum.
 January is the mother of six children and she offers warmth and encouragement, free of judgment and unnecessary anxiety.
 You will enjoy her practical tips as she fills in the considerable gaps of information available to women as they’re preparing to become a mother and for what to expect during postpartum.

 January Harshe Shares About What To Expect During Postpartum

 Birth Without Fear: The Judgment-Free Guide to Taking Charge of Your Pregnancy, Birth, and Postpartum

 Hachette Books March 5, 2019

 It’s okay to say I wanted this and it’s hard.
 It’s okay to say I’m grateful, I love my kid(s), and I’m also struggling and need support.
 That doesn’t make you a bad parent.
 It makes you an honest human.